integr8ly/locust-integreatly-operator/load_testing_locust.md

 <img src="images/addon-managed-api-service-parameters.png" width="40%" height="40%">

 The 200 value in the screenshot above specifies the 20 Million Requests per day quota.
-This is set in the addon.yaml file in the managed-tenants repo.
-The following table shows each quota and its corresponding value.
+These defaults are set in the addon.yaml file in the managed-tenants repo.
+The following table shows each quota and its corresponding value as seen in this repo.

 <table>